What is idle time?

 This would all amount to 125 minutes of idle time.

 Would you need to reduce it to zero?
 Not necessarily.
-Maybe those 5 minutes every hour are also needed for machine operators to take necessary breaks or clean things up.
-That being said, you would definitely want to eliminate idle time caused by unplanned machine breakdowns.
+Maybe those 5 minutes every hour are also important for machine operators to take necessary breaks or clean things up.
+That being said, you would definitely want to eliminate any idle time caused by unplanned machine breakdowns.

 Common causes of idle time

-- Worker inefficiencies: Workers are not machines and some are more efficient than others.
-They need breaks to avoid burnout.
-Some inefficiencies are the result of newly hired employees going through an adjustment period.
-To address worker inefficiencies, you can work on improving your onboarding process, track their work hours, and develop a company culture where everyone has to pull their own weight.
+- Worker inefficiencies: Workers are not machines, and some are more efficient than others.
+Workers need breaks to avoid burnout.
+Some who are new may be learning or need additional training time.
+To address worker inefficiencies, you can work on improving onboarding processes, track work hours, and develop a company culture where everyone pulls their own weight.

-- Process and workflow inefficiencies: Poorly optimized production and business processes, waiting for approvals, and lack of available tools to perform assigned work order are things you should look at to reduce process and workflow inefficiencies.
+- Process and workflow inefficiencies: Poorly optimized production and business processes such as waiting for approvals, and lack of available tools to perform assigned work orders are also common causes of idle time.